Ctrl-Sky/Gemini-Job-Application-Generator/README.md

 With these suggestions, the model then helps in generating ideas and key content for a cover letter.
 The resulting resume and cover letter drafts are then saved as a .docx file for editing and personalization.

-All generated content is stored in the outputs directory, so you can revisit and track your job applications over time.
+All generated content is stored in the hidden `outputs` directory, so you can revisit and track your job applications over time.
 Additionally, the system logs each interaction in a CSV file, providing a record of the jobs you've applied to with this automation.

 ## How to use
 This project takes 3 parameters within the inputs directory.